mathias/dotfiles/README.md

 * `.vimrc` is the main vim config file.
 I am using [Vundle](https://github.com/VundleVim/Vundle.vim), so all of the vim bundles that I depend on are listed in the 'Vundle' section in `.vimrc`.
 * `.vimrc.local` is for local vim config and is omitted.
-* After symlinking the vim files into place, you must:
-  * Follow the [Vundle](https://github.com/VundleVim/Vundle.vim) install instructions.
-  * Install the bundles with `:BundleInstall` in vim.
+* If you are not running the whole `install.sh` script, after `stow`ing the vim config into place, check out the [commands to install vim-plug and plugins with it](https://github.com/mathias/dotfiles/blob/master/install.sh) in the `install.sh` script.

 ### Other software: